4d/docs/docs/Concepts/arrays.md

 An array always has an element zero.
 While element zero is not shown when an array supports a form object, there is no restriction(*) in using it with the language.

-Here is another example: you want to initialize a form object with a text value but without settinf a default value.
+Here is another example: you want to initialize a form object with a text value but without setting a default value.
 You can use the element zero of the array:

 ```4d
   // method for a combo box or drop-down list